Después de leer esta hoja informativa, por favor llame a la Línea directa (877-447-4487) para hablar de sus opciones con un consejero.

 10-4.
 Administrative and Uniform Code of Military Justice options

 a.
-Commanders may take the following actions against Soldiers who test positive for illegal drugs or for illicit use of legal drugs when a MRO determines the Soldier has no legitimate medical purpose for taking the drug:
+Commanders must take action against Soldiers who test positive for illicit drugs or for illegal use of legal drugs when a MRO determines the Soldier has no legitimate medical purpose for taking the drug.
+Some possible actions include:

 Comentario: Aunque es obligatorio iniciar los trámites de la separación, no es obligatorio dar de baja al soldado.